canarieids/Zeek-Ubuntu-22.04/README.md

 Note there modifications to the "interface=", where each interface is now pre-fixed with "af_packet".
 Also, the additional fields "lb_method", "lb_procs", "pin_cpus" and "af_packet_fanout_id" are also required to be added.
 Please note you must assign a unique "pin_cpus" and "af_packet_fanout_id" for each worker.

-The below example assumes you also configured Zeek to run in Cluster mode (see Step 6b in [Section 5.1.](https://github.com/canarieids/Zeek-Ubuntu-22.04#51--new-install)).
+The below example assumes you also configured Zeek to run in Cluster mode (see Option 2 in [Section 5.2.](https://github.com/canarieids/Zeek-Ubuntu-22.04#52--new-install)).

 Example for **JSP3 Hardware**: Five workers, each with their own interface: